Skip to main content

 The three categories of sinus infections are based on the duration of the infection:

-- Acute sinusitis (less than 4 weeks, although symptoms may go away in 10 days)
+• Acute sinusitis (less than 4 weeks, although symptoms may go away in 10 days)

-- Subacute sinusitis (4 to 12 weeks)
+• Subacute sinusitis (4 to 12 weeks)

-- Chronic sinusitis (12 or more weeks)
+• Chronic sinusitis (12 or more weeks)

 Most patients will be diagnosed with acute sinusitis, which is usually caused by a viral infection.
 However, if symptoms last longer than 10 days, a secondary bacterial infection is often diagnosed.
 Chronic sinusitis has several causes and might be triggered by seasonal allergies or respiratory tract infections (viral or bacterial).
-It can also occur due to nasal polyps (tissue growth in the nose), a deviated septum (when the wall between your nasal passages blocks the airway) and other medical conditions that affect the immune system.
+It can also occur due to nasal polyps (tissue growths in the nose), a deviated septum (when the wall between nasal passages blocks the airway) and other medical conditions that affect the immune system.

 Is sinusitis contagious?

-Symptom relief support options for sinusitis
+Relief support options for sinusitis symptoms